pepkit/pepspec/docs/specification.md

 ## Sample table specification

-The `sample_table` is a `.csv` file containing information about all samples (or pieces of data) in a project. **One row corresponds to one sample**.
+The `sample_table` is a `.csv` file containing information about all samples (or pieces of data) in a project.
+Typically, **one row corresponds to one sample**.
 A sample table may contain any number of columns with any column names.
 Each column corresponds to an attribute of a sample.
 For this reason, we sometimes use the word `column` and `attribute` interchangeably.

-The only requirement for the column names is that the table **MUST** include a column named `sample_name`, which should specify a **unique** string identifying each sample.
-This should be a string without whitespace (space, tabs, etc...).
-Any additional columns become attributes of your sample and will be part of the project's metadata for the samples.
+Typically, the sample table includes a column named `sample_name`, which specifies unique strings identifying each sample.
+This should be a string without whitespace.

 **Example:**
 ```